Deep dishonor in America's Leftist academe

 Or as Robert K. Steel (then chairman of Duke's Board of Trustees) said in explaining why Duke would not be defending its falsely-accused students: "Sometimes people have to suffer for the good of the organization".
 More details here

 You would think that all the exposure of their moral depravity might have created some caution among Duke faculty about race-related matters.
 It does not appear to have done so.
-Just a few days ago I ran a large excerpt (scroll down) from an article which summarized the Arcidiacono affair.
+Just a few days ago I ran a large excerpt from an article which summarized the Arcidiacono affair.
 I will simply refer readers to there for a treatment of that little explosion of rage and hate.
 See HERE for the full article.
 Having their warped view of America threatened is intolerable to Duke's Leftist Mafia.

 No Leftist will admit it of course but I cannot see why Duke should be regarded as atypical.
 I don't think there is anything especially poisonous in the air at North Carolina.
 I think we have seen coming to the surface at Duke what is smouldering away beneath the surface at most of America's universities and colleges.
 They are true heirs of Stalin and the ghastly Soviet Union.
 They are a nest of vipers.